ChristinaLK/blog/content/disney-identity.md

 story resolves when they've both solved the crime and answered those questions about who they are.
-* Frozen: To the people in her world, Elsa is not the person she seems, due to hiding her ability.
+* Frozen: To the people in her world, Elsa is not the person she seems.
 The conflict of the story is literally an identity conflict - Elsa runs away because her magical ability and her role as the crown princess are at odds.
 That struggle is only resolved when Elsa is able